sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > The `audience` Claim contains the Client ID of the Client.

 `exp`, `iat`, `nbf`
 > The `expiration`, `issued at`, and `not before` timestamps for the token are within acceptable ranges.
 These Claims are formatted as Unix Time Stamps (number of seconds since 1970-01-01T00:00:00Z UTC).
+Values for `iat` and `nbf` MUST lie in the past and `exp` MUST lie in the future; acceptable ranges are situation specific and should be subject to the risk classification of the authentication context.

 `acr`
 > The Level of Assurance received in the `acr` Claim is at least the Level of Assurance requested.
 See also [Section 5.2.3](#authentication-context).